ca1tlin22/caitlingagne.work/README.md

 ![](photo.jpg)

 ### About Me

 Hi!
-I am a hardworking, dedicated and easy going person who thrives both individually and in groups, setting and achieving my goals.

-I believe that every experience is an opportunity to learn, and by doing so you can approach future obstacles with a new approach.
+On this page you'll learn about me and see my ever-changing portfolio.
+I believe that every experience is an opportunity to have fun and learn, and by doing so you can approach future obstacles in a new way.

 ### Get In Touch
 E: caitlin.gagne@outlook.com